top of page

 The particular application areas of INNOTERE 3D Scaffold are:

-• metaphyseal defect fractures, e.g. fractures of the tibia, radius and humerus
+• Metaphyseal defect fractures, e.g. fractures of the tibia, radius and humerus

-• bone defects after removal or replacement of osteosynthesis implants
+• Bone defects after removal or replacement of osteosynthesis implants

 Order Details